microsoft/ComplianceUtility/Manuals/3.1.3/Manual-Mac.md

 ### Check installation <a name="check-installation"></a>

-To verify if the installation was successful, you can call the "Get-Module" cmdlet with the following parameter:
+To verify if the installation was successful, you can call the `Get-Module` cmdlet with the following parameter:

 ```
 Get-Module -ListAvailable